Amed Rosario Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Mariners' 3.33 team ERA ranks eighth among all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.18).

-- Mariners pitchers combine to allow six total home runs at a rate of 0.8 per game (to rank 11th in baseball).
+- The Mariners allow the fifth-fewest home runs in baseball (six total, 0.7 per game).

-- The Mariners will send Gonzales (0-0) to make his second start of the season.
+- The Mariners will look to Kirby (0-1) in his second start of the season.

-- The left-hander last appeared on Sunday against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up six hits.
+- In his last appearance on Tuesday, the right-hander threw 4 1/3 innings against the Los Angeles Angels, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.